-As a global initiative that cuts across divisions and regions, UN Environment's Belt and Road engagement would be guided by the Senior Management Team and coordinated by a Green Belt and Road Coordination Team led by the South-South Cooperation Coordinator in the Policy and Programme Division, with technical and substantive support from the relevant divisions and regional offices (see Annex 3).
-Given the high political visibility of this engagement, the Executive Director may provide direct and timely guidance to the Coordinator as appropriate.
+As a global initiative that cuts across divisions and regions, UN Environment Programme's Belt and Road engagement would be guided by the UN Environment Programme Senior Management Team and coordinated by a Green Belt and Road Coordination Team led by the South-South Cooperation Coordinator in the UN Environment Programme Policy and Programme Division (the Coordinator), with technical and substantive support from the relevant divisions and regional offices (see Annex 3).
+Given the high political visibility of this engagement, the UN Environment Programme Executive Director may provide direct and timely guidance to the Coordinator as appropriate.
 The Coordinator will have the full authority to manage the relevant budgets.

-Every six months the Senior Management Team will use the opportunity of its regular meeting to review progress on UN Environment's Belt and Road engagement and provide guidance to the Coordination Team and the coordinator of this Initiative on additional expertise from across the organization that should be tapped into, areas of opportunity to be explored and ways of harnessing better results if necessary.
+Every six months the UN Environment Programme Senior Management Team will use the opportunity of its regular meeting to review progress on UN Environment Programme's Belt and Road engagement and provide guidance to the Green Belt and Road Coordination Team and the Coordinator of this Initiative on additional expertise from across the organization that should be tapped into, areas of opportunity to be explored and ways of harnessing better results if necessary.

-The Coordinator will convene on a bi-monthly basis a Coordination Team meeting comprising relevant programme officers across the organization and relevant subprogramme coordinators.
-This team will draw from the lead staff across the organization noted in Annex 1 plus relevant focal persons as deemed necessary by the divisions and regional offices.
+The Coordinator will convene on every two months a Green Belt and Road Coordination Team meeting comprising relevant programme officers across the organization and relevant subprogramme coordinators.
+This team will draw from the lead staff of each Thematic Lead Teams across the organization noted in Annex 1 plus relevant focal persons as deemed necessary by the divisions and regional offices.

-Thematic Lead teams for each thematic area would lead a direct engagement with relevant Chinese and other counterparts, as agreed and coordinated with the Coordination Team to ensure this direct engagement will align with our overall engagement strategy.
+Thematic Lead Teams for each thematic area would lead a direct engagement with relevant Chinese and other counterparts, as agreed and coordinated with the Green Belt and Road Coordination Team to ensure this direct engagement will align with UN Environment Programme's overall engagement strategy.

-Regional and country offices of UN Environment will play a key role in our Belt and Road engagement.
-They serve as our "eyes and ears" in the regions and can help to identify country needs and inform the type of work that we engage in.
-They are also the primary point of contact for governments and other stakeholders in the regions and will be important partners for project implementation and engagement with policy-makers.
+Regional and country offices of UN Environment Programme will play a key role in the Belt and Road engagement, helping to identify country needs.
+They are also the primary point of contact for governments and other stakeholders in the regions, as well as important partners for project implementation and engagement with policy-makers.

-Operationally, the approach for UN Environment's Belt and Road engagement will include two tracks, both will work with International Coalition for Green Development on the Belt and Road.
-The first track would be an avenue for engaging Chinese stakeholders and facilitating their engagement with international stakeholders.
+Operationally, the approach for UN Environment Programme's Belt and Road engagement will include two tracks.
+The first track will be to engage Chinese stakeholders and facilitating their engagement with international stakeholders primarily through the International Coalition for Green Development on the Belt and Road.
 China-funded projects would fall under this track (refer Annex 2).

 A second, parallel track would be to work with other international partners through North-South, South-South, and triangular cooperation modalities.
 This will ensure that no 'one national' perspective is too strongly reflected by engaging other Belt and Road governments and empowering other stakeholders on an equal basis.
-It would help balance UN Environment's Belt and Road work to allow us to move ahead with activities where political sensitivities associated with the Belt and Road exist.

-These two tracks will happen through the Coalition and will require a coordinated effort from UN Environment, taking into account existing workstreams, partnerships, and dialogues that different parts of UN Environment are involved in.
-For example, when engaging with Chinese investors and the financial sector, it will be important that we use existing channels as much as relevant through the organization's Finance Initiative and the Inquiry into the Design of a Sustainable Financial System so that we do not confuse our external counterparts.
+These two tracks will require a coordinated effort from UN Environment Programme, taking into account existing workstreams, partnerships, and dialogues in which UN Environment Programme participates.
+For example, when engaging with Chinese investors and the financial sector, it will be important to use existing channels through UN Environment's Finance Initiative and the Inquiry into the Design of a Sustainable Financial System so as not to confuse external counterparts.

-Annex 1 contains an initial stocktaking of contributions that different divisions can make to UN Environment's Belt and Road engagement.
-One of the first actions for Senior Management Team should be to look at the potential thematic areas of UN Environment's engagement and prioritize them based on expertise and resources available, country needs, and where we can make the most impact.
+Annex 1 contains an initial stocktaking of contributions that different divisions can make to UN Environment Programme's Belt and Road engagement.
+One of the first actions for the UN Environment Programme Senior Management Team should look at the potential thematic areas of UN Environment Programme's engagement and prioritize them in accordance with the expertise and resources available, country needs, and potential for impact.
 A resource mobilization plan should be produced in due course to support the engagement strategy.